Struggle for political control over Samoa to continue in courts | Loop Samoa

 "That is 75 cases, and these include criminal charges against their leaders," he said.

-Tuilaepa said the election petitions will go ahead, and there will be many bi-elections called in the weeks to come.
+Tuilaepa said the election petitions would go ahead, and there would be many by-elections called in the weeks to come.

-He pointed out this will drag the process further, but that his government had offered the best way forward by accepting the Head of State's call for fresh elections.
+He pointed out that would drag the process further, but that his government had offered the best way forward by accepting the Head of State's call for fresh elections.

-He also revealed that HRPP lawyers had offered to drop all election petitions and head to new elections, but this had been rejected by FAST lawyers.
+He also revealed that HRPP lawyers had offered to drop all election petitions and head to new elections, but that had been rejected by FAST lawyers.

 "So we will now continue with these cases," he said.